• Skip to primary navigation

 4. Time management

 In order to limit the time spent on networking sites, we should dedicate a fixed time during the day to browse social media.
 Apart from these times, we should not log on to these sites.
-Free time should be utilized for beneficial activities, like gaining knowledge and studying Islamic sciences, productive hobbies and using your skills for the benefit of the society.
+Free time should be utilized for beneficial activities, like gaining knowledge and studying Islamic sciences, productive hobbies, and using your skills for the benefit of society.
+Recently, I was reminded of this when a friend shared their experience with 토토 사이트, highlighting how they managed to balance online entertainment with real-world activities.
 Once we have this aim, we will come outside the realm of the virtual world of networking sites and get involved in the real world.
 We might even forget that we have profiles on social networking sites, in sha Allah.

 Seek attention from whom it matters